axialeaa/DoormatCarpetExtension/README.md

 * Default value: `false`
 * Allowed options: `true`, `false`
 * Categories: `FEATURE`, `DOORMAT`
+* Additional notes:
+  * This makes me super happy to show you.
+This feature had a lot of planning and testing put behind it, and it measured my expertise in a really fascinating way.
+I hope you enjoy <3

 ## renewableGildedBlackstone
 Blackstone adjacent to underwater magma blocks slowly becomes gilded over time.